This is a good beginner bar as you learn to include additives and layering. Each layer has a different exfoliant - it's fun to mix it up!

 Spritz the soap in the mould with alcohol and then carefully pour this layer of the top, spritz again to remove surface bubbles

-Repeat with the top layer, 160g of soap base, fragrance and this time I used 10 drops (quite a lot) of Brites for MP Green because the pumice brings the colour right down and mutes it.
+Repeat with the top layer, 160g of soap base, fragrance and shave some pieces of Cactus Green Colour Block and melt into the soap.
+I use a neon colour because the pumice brings the colour right down and mutes it.
 Carefully stir through approximately 1 tablespoon of pumice continually until it gets to the point where it will stay suspended in the soap.
 At this point the soap will be the consistency of liquid honey.

 Spritz the surface of the previous layer with alcohol and then pour into mould.